Credit Suisse slashes price target on Hudson Pacific Properties Inc. [HPP] – find out why.

 Sponsored

+Hudson Pacific Properties, Inc. (NYSE: HPP), a unique provider of end-to-end real estate solutions for dynamic tech and media tenants in global epicenters for these synergistic, converging and secular growth industries, today announced its Board of Directors has declared dividends for the fourth quarter of 2022 on its common stock of $0.25 per share, equivalent to an annual rate of $1.00 per share, and on its 4.750% Series C cumulative preferred stock of $0.296875 per share, equivalent to an annual rate of $1.18750 per share.
+Both dividends will be paid on December 29, 2022 to stockholders of record on December 19, 2022.

+Over the last 12 months, HPP stock dropped by -55.91%.
+The one-year Hudson Pacific Properties Inc. stock forecast points to a potential upside of 10.43.
+The average equity rating for HPP stock is currently 3.10, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 2.76M shares, HPP reached a trading volume of 3598227 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.46 billion, with 141.12 million shares outstanding and 137.00 million shares in the current float.
+Compared to the average trading volume of 2.72M shares, HPP stock reached a trading volume of 3662016 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HPP shares is $12.08 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HPP stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.